 The Board of Directors considers that the members of the HRCC together have the knowledge, the experience and the right profile in order to fulfill the HRCC mandate.
-As of December 31, 2019, none of the HRCC members was CEO of a public company.
+As at December 31, 2020, none of the HRCC members was CEO of a public company.